imagej/imagej.github.io/_pages/develop/architecture.md

 Each component depends on release [versions](http://books.sonatype.com/mvnref-book/reference/pom-relationships-sect-pom-syntax.html#pom-reationships-sect-versions) of *all* its dependencies—never on [snapshots](http://books.sonatype.com/mvnref-book/reference/pom-relationships-sect-pom-syntax.html#pom-relationships-sect-snapshot-versions) or [version ranges](http://books.sonatype.com/mvnref-book/reference/pom-relationships-sect-project-dependencies.html#pom-relationships-sect-version-ranges).
 A Maven snapshot is a moving target, and depending on one results in an irreproducible build.
 Similarly, all Maven plugins used, as well as the parent POM, are also declared at release versions.
 In short: all `<version>` tags specify release versions, never `SNAPSHOT` or `LATEST` versions.
 We use the [Maven Enforcer Plugin](http://maven.apache.org/enforcer/maven-enforcer-plugin/) to enforce this requirement (though it can be temporarily disabled by setting the `enforcer.skip` property).

 We sometimes use `SNAPSHOT` versions temporarily on topic branches.
-However, we always [rewrite them](/develop/git#rewriting-history) before merging to master, to purge all `SNAPSHOT` references, so that all commits in the history build reproducibly.
+However, we always [rewrite them](/develop/git#rewriting-history) before merging to main, to purge all `SNAPSHOT` references, so that all commits in the history build reproducibly.
 We use SciJava's [check-branch.sh](https://github.com/scijava/scijava-scripts/blob/1386a7b0bc9e832d45f925202e1382717cf4a706/check-branch.sh) script to ensure all commits on a topic branch build cleanly with passing tests.

 ## Using snapshot couplings during development